 With anticipation, this heartwarming story of magic and imagination about a female alien with human and feline anatomy will affect readers of all ages.
 After capture by insectoid alien smugglers for the purpose of selling into slavery at Vlar Station, a remote trading port, Gotham Kitty, a female Catusapien, escapes cell confinement when the spaceship slips into a wormhole with turbulence causing the door of the cell to open on its own while the spaceship exits the wormhole in an opposite galaxy with the planet Earth.
 In the engineering area of the spaceship, she yanks out a few wires behind a wall panel before leaving in an escape pod.
 The alien vessel explodes and crashes in Tanzania’s Arusha National Park.
-Primatologist Allison Banes’ observations of black-and-white colobus monkeys interrupts with the explosion of the spaceship mid-air.
+Allison Banes’ observations of black-and-white colobus monkeys interrupts with the explosion of the spaceship mid-air.
 Originally from Buffalo, New York, Allison, a pretty twenty-eight year old woman with brown-hair and eyes, slim, very independent, idealistic, and enjoying the single life since a bad break-up before coming to Tanzania where she is conducting her PhD dissertation research in behavioral and reproductive ecology of black-and-white colobus monkeys and documenting the effect of high temperatures on their behavior and health.
 Obtaining a Doctor of Philosophy degree in Zoology from Cornell University of Ithaca, New York is the last leg of her long journey of becoming a primatologist.
 Suffering from something like jet lag, Gotham Kitty crawls out of the escape pod and falls asleep as her body has trouble tolerating the changeover from breathing the air of her world to breathing the air on the Earth.
 Allison finds Gotham Kitty asleep nearby the crash site and carries her off to her silver Honda Elysion 5-door minivan taking her home with her.
 Allison keeps Gotham Kitty safe in her house in Sakina, an area in the northern part of Tanzania.
 On some nights, she allows Kitty, her pet name for her so if anyone hears her call out to her they think she has a cat, to explore the forest surrounding Lake Duluti.